Erechtheus/mutationCorpora/corpora/Readme.md

 # Organisation

-## Raw
-The folder "raw" contains files downloaded from the respective provider.
-Thils folder exists only for provenance reasons and is probably not interesting for most users.

 ## Original
-The folder "original" contains the extracted files from "raw" and is a starting point for all conversion efforts.
+The folder "original" contains the downloaded and potentially extracted files and is a starting point for all conversion efforts.

-## Converted corpora
+## Converted NER-corpora

 ### SETH
 ```